Vitosh/GoBashParser/README.md

 * Create a Dockerfile to build and run the program inside a container
 * Add support for scripts or aliases so users can create their own custom commands

-### Thank you for your attention!:smile::school::dance:
+### Thank you for your attention!:smile::school::dancer: